Nearer My God To Thee

 It isn't just the tunes that get hacked at.
 Julian, p.
 792, reports, "The use of this hymn, generally with very slight alterations, but often with the omission of the last stanza, is very considerable in all English-speaking countries.
 It has also been translated into many European and other languages.

 "This hymn is a curious illustration of the colouring which is given to a hymn by the antecedents of its author....
 With Mrs. Adams, being an Unitarian, [the text is not as respectfully treated], not withstanding the redeeming lines 'E'en though it be a Cross That raiseth me" in the opening stanza."
 Julian goes on to list five different major alterations by later writers.

 I do not believe that either the original or any of the results qualify as true folk songs, but the piece is widespread enough that I chose to include it here.

 This seems to be the Official Song of People Dying Under Unfortunate Circumstances in the Absence of Corroborating Witnesses.
-The story that it was played as the Titanic went down is simply false (a story spread by one Mrs. A. A. Dick; see Wyn Craig Wade, The Titanic: End of a Dream revised edition, Penguin, 1986, pp. 61-62 -- the disproof being that the passengers who claimed they heard the song were British and American both; see Walter Lord, The Night Lives On, Avon, 1986, p.
+The story that it was played as the Titanic went down is simply false (a story spread by one Mrs. A. A. Dick; see Wade, pp. 61-62) -- the disproof being that the passengers who claimed they heard the song were British and American both despite the fact that the two nations used different tunes (Lord, p.
 110).
 Johnson reports that William McKinley's doctor claimed these were the dying president's last words.
-In the aftermath of the Johnstown Flood, there were newspaper reports of families singing the song in harmony as they were washed away in the flood; see David McCullough, The Johnstown Flood (Simon and Schuster, 1968), p.
-221.
+In the aftermath of the Johnstown Flood, there were newspaper reports of families singing the song in harmony as they were washed away in the flood (McCullough, p.
+221).